 - Cloud-native - Effortlessly scale and adapt.
 Future-proof your online store with applications built to exist in the cloud––accessible and manageable anywhere.

-These four technologies are the future of agile grocery e-commerce.
+These four technologies are the future of agile grocery ecommerce platform.
 They allow retailers to access customers through any digital touch-point and enable businesses to get going quickly with rapid development and continuous deployment.

-Once grocers have the technology in place, they also need to adapt to the online customer experience.
+Once grocers have the software solution in place, they also need to adapt to the online customer experience.